06 Days |

 On day 3, you will reach Jaipur by road.
 Maharaja Jai Singh built this capital city of Rajasthan and Jaipur is named after him.
 The city is a major tourist destination due to the presence of many royal palaces and fort designed splendidly.
 In the 18th century, when the Prince of Wales visited the city, Jaipur was bathed in pink color in his honor and thus, the name ‘Pink City’.
 This gorgeous city is more than 260 years old.

 For the whole day, on day 4 of the Most Popular Golden Triangle Tour, you will explore Jaipur and the Amer Fort.
 In the morning, the tour will start from the Amer Fort, also called Amer Palace, once the capital of Jaipur.
-You will ascend (one way) the fortress on elephant’s back.
+You can choose to ascend the fortress on elephant’s back or take a jeep ride.
 Red sandstone and marble were used to construct this majestic fortress by Raja Man Singh.
 The fort is divided into four parts, each having a courtyard.
 The main entrance gate named Surjpol has a very attractive architectural design.
 Located close to the Ganesh Gate is a temple of Goddess Sila Devi.
 Visit the Diwan-e-Aam or the Hall of Public Audience, Diwan-e-Khas or the Hall of Private Audience, Sheesh Mahal or the Palace of Mirrors and Sukh Niwas and get mesmerized by their splendor.
 The Sukh Niwas has a pleasant atmosphere created by the winds blowing over the water cascade.

-Next, in Jaipur, you will visit the Maharaja City Palace, a seven-storied royal residence, which is a well-known viewpoint.
+Next, in Jaipur, you will visit the Maharaja City Palace, a seven floor royal residence, which is a well-known viewpoint.
 You will also visit the wondrous observatory, Jantar Mantar, which is visited by many global mathematicians and astronomers.
 Three opulent architectural styles – Mughal, Rajput, and European, create the splendid beauty of the City Palace.
-Hawa Mahal, known for its awe-inspiring structure and architecture, is another famous tourist spot in Jaipur.
+Hawa Mahal ( the palace of wind), known for its awe-inspiring structure and architecture, is another famous tourist spot in Jaipur.
 You will also see the pink rose garden and the business centers of Jaipur.
 Don’t miss out on the shopping as Jaipur is well-known for a number of items like carpets, jewelry, precious and semi-precious gemstones, textiles, silk paintings, handcrafted items of wood and metals, miniatures, etc.

 You will visit Abhaneri and Fatehpur Sikri on your way towards Agra.